In a statement to the community this week, President Tiedens speaks to the concerns surrounding immigration in the United States:

 How to Give to the Immigration and Civil Rights Emergency Fund

 If you are interested in supporting our students through our emergency fund, please visit the Scripps College giving page to learn more.
-Under the designations, please select Other Priorities box to view the full list of options.
-Select Diversity and Inclusivity, and then select Immigration and Civil Rights Emergency Fund.
+Under the designations, please select Other to enter Immigration and Civil Rights Emergency Fund.
 Please note that this fund is separate from, and in addition to, the existing College emergency fund, which is supported by our faculty for any student demonstrating a specific financial hardship.
 Donors to the fund are asked to consider support above-and-beyond their support for The Scripps Fund.